 beaTunes does not start, shows JDBCException

-After an unintendend shutdown, a power outage or an application crash, beaTunes may not start up properly anymore.
+After an unintended shutdown, a power outage or an application crash, beaTunes may not start up properly anymore.

 If beaTunes displays an error message mentioning a GenericJDBCException the internal database may have gotten corrupted.

-The easiest way to recover from this problem, is to simply delete beaTunes' internal database.
-This does not harm iTunes or its database or your songs in any way.
+Deleting beaTunes' internal database does not harm iTunes/Music.app or its database or your songs in any way.

 To do so, you need to first shut down beaTunes.
 Then